2008 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Nargis

 In late April, the Intertropical Convergence Zone became very active over the Bay of Bengal and later spawned a low-pressure area on April 26.
 Being in an environment with low wind shear, favorable outflow, and high sea surface temperatures, the system would consolidate into a depression the following day.
 Tracking slowly westward, the depression intensified, becoming Cyclonic Storm Nargis on April 28.
+(Note: The name Nargis (Urdu: نرگس, [nəɾ.ɡɪs]) was contributed by Pakistan and means "narcissus" in Urdu.)
 That day, steering currents weakened, causing the system to become nearly stationary before a trough caused it to move northeasterly, and later easterly.
 Hours before striking southern Myanmar on May 2, Nargis would attain its peak intensity with winds of 165 km/h and an estimated central pressure of 962 mbar (hPa; 962 mbar).
 The JTWC estimated the system to be stronger, attaining one-minute sustained winds of 215 km/h.
 Once inland, the system gradually weakened and dissipated early on May 4.

 Striking the Irrawaddy Delta with unprecedented intensity, Nargis produced a devastating 3 to 5 m storm surge over the region and a maximum wind speed of 190 km/h was also reported.
 Approximately 23,500 km2 of land was inundated by the storm, affecting roughly 11 million people, 2.4 million severely.
 Infrastructural impacts were tremendous, with 450,000 homes, 4,000 schools, and 75 percent of healthcare facilities destroyed and 350,000 homes severely damaged.
 With approximately 140,000 fatalities taking place in Myanmar, Nargis is regarded as the worst disaster in the country's history and ranks as the fourth-deadliest tropical cyclone on record.
 Damage from the storm amounted to K13 trillion (US$15.3 billion), the majority of which occurred within the private sector.

 In the immediate aftermath of the cyclone, numerous members of the international community were prepared to provide Myanmar with aid.
 For several weeks, the State Peace and Development Council (Myanmar's military junta) insisted that the nation could cope with the disaster and refused aid.
 This was soon determined to be ignorance of the situation and put millions of lives at risk.
 Some reports indicated that the army even obstructed private relief, setting up check-points, confiscating goods, and arresting those trying to help.
 In 2009, it was stated that the actions of the government could be condemned as crimes against humanity for "intentionally causing great suffering, or serious injury to body or to mental or physical health."